rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 export default user;
 {{< /highlight >}}

-Again, it's a JavaScript prototypal inheritance for making a method available on the user instance.
-In this method, the user (this) and its password can be compared with the incoming password (coming from the GraphQL mutation) by using bcrypt, because the password on the user is the hashed password and the incoming password is the plain text password.
-After all, bcrypt will tell you whether the password is correct or not when a user signs in.
+Again, it's a prototypical JavaScript inheritance for making a method available in the user instance.
+In this method, the user (this) and its password can be compared with the incoming password from the GraphQL mutation using bcrypt, because the password on the user is hashed, and the incoming password is plain text.
+Fortunately, bcrypt will tell you whether the password is correct or not when a user signs in.

-Now you have set up everything for the registration (sign up) and login (sign in) for your GraphQL server application.
-You have used bcrypt to hash (and compare) the plain text password before it reaches the database with a Sequelize hook function and you have used JWT to encrypt user data with a secret to a token.
+Now you have set up registration (sign up) and login (sign in) for your GraphQL server application.
+You used bcrypt to hash and compare a plain text password before it reaches the database with a Sequelize hook function, and you used JWT to encrypt user data with a secret to a token.
 Then the token is returned on every sign up and sign in.
 Then the client application can save the token (e.g. local storage of the browser) and send it along with every GraphQL query and mutation as authorization.

-So what should you do with the token once a user is authenticated with your application after a successful registration or login?
-That's what the next section will teach you about authorization in GraphQL on the server-side.
+The next section will teach you about authorization in GraphQL on the server-side, and what should you do with the token once a user is authenticated with your application after a successful registration or login.

 ### Exercises:

-* register (sign up) a new user with GraphQL Playground
+* Register (sign up) a new user with GraphQL Playground
-* check your users and their hashed passwords in the database with `psql`
+* Check your users and their hashed passwords in the database with `psql`
-* read more about {{% a_blank "JSON web tokens (JWT)" "https://jwt.io/" %}}
+* Read more about {{% a_blank "JSON web tokens (JWT)" "https://jwt.io/" %}}
-* login (sign in) a user with GraphQL Playground
+* Login (sign in) a user with GraphQL Playground
   * copy and paste the token to the interactive token decoding on the JWT website (conclusion: the information itself isn't secure, that's why you shouldn't put a password in the token)

 {{% chapter_header "Authorization with GraphQL and Apollo Server" "apollo-server-authorization" %}}